jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 * Sparse data: large samples/group sizes are needed for MLE asymptotic convergence
 * Overdispersion: variance greater than assumed, which can arise when independent or identical assumptions are violated

-Note that unlike in linear regression, our errors do not need to be normally distributed with constant variance.
+Note that unlike in linear regression, the errors do not need to be normally distributed with constant variance.

 ## Residuals